Skip to content

 Market Dynamics: What’s Driving St. Louis?

-• Rental Market Strength: St. Louis remains a top 15 metro for rent growth (up 3.6% YOY), maintaining strong property floors for investors.
+• Rental Market Strength: Multifamily rent growth is accelerating to 3.6% by early 2026, maintaining strong property floors for investors.

 Regional Differences: A Tale of Two Jurisdictions